FantusPK/TimeTrackPro/replit.md

 - Added "Always on Top" checkbox feature to keep window visible above other applications
 - Created tabbed interface with Categories, Quick Tasks, and Reports sections
 - Advanced filtering and reporting capabilities by category
+- Built comprehensive web interface accessible from any browser
+- Automatic task resumption on startup for interrupted work sessions
+- Configured timezone to match Windows system settings

 ## Changelog